 Oh, he’s gonna be a fun one.

-And he is.
 Everything is.
 It’s great.
-As close to a perfect lay as one is apt to get, really.
+As close to a perfect lay as one is apt to get,

 If you follow me on Twitter or IG, or if you know me personally, you may have heard that last fall I wrote a romance.
 I talked a little bit about that on an episode of The JDO Show, but I believe that episode is exclusive to his patrons, soooo, I figured I’d talk about it a little here.